 The remainder of the day is at leisure for you to relax or explore Sydney at your own pace.

 Or you can join an optional Sydney Harbor cruise, spotlighting the upper reaches of the beautiful Middle Harbor.
 More than two centuries ago, European settler Captain Phillip proclaimed this the finest natural harbor on Earth; you'll know what he meant as you pass countless sheltered coves, dotted with yachts and lined with elite homes.
 You'll return with plenty of time for lunch on your own and an afternoon at leisure.
+Dinner tonight is on your own.

 Enjoy an additional day at leisure in Sydney and a chance to get to know Australia's largest and oldest city better.
 Perhaps you'll use the time to discover attractions in and around sprawling Hyde Park, including St. Mary's Cathedral, the Great Synagogue, and the Australian Museum.
 You could also visit the world-renowned Taronga Zoo.
 Or simply relax at one of Sydney's waterfront cafes, and enjoy the view of the sailboats dotting the harbor.